-XIV Edition of the Biennale of Young Artists from Europe and the Mediterranean, Skopje, FYROM, 2009
+XIV Edition of the Biennale of Young Artists from Europe and the Mediterranean, Skopje, FYROM, 2009 cultural expressions created and the access to new artists and partners.

 Nevertheless, this analysis of the Biennale as a good practice for the implementation of the Convention has emphasised the international impact of this event, particularly in terms of the solidarity it engenders and the cooperation it fosters.
 Indeed, as described by Alessandro Stillo, former Secretary General of the BCJEM, and Carmelo Grassi, President of the Teatro Pubblico Pugliese, the Biennale is a 'concrete example' of young people 'abandon[ing] their own territory to come face to face [...] with their colleagues of every cultural and geographic extraction.'5 Their reference to 'people from Palestine collaborating with Israelis, Greeks with Macedonians [and] Serbs with Bosnians' puts into focus means of protecting and promoting the diversity of cultural expressions in ways which transcend mere showcases of such expressions at safe distances from each other.
 By developing innovative intercultural exchanges and collaborations, the Biennale makes new ways of being together possible.